rohtgupta/KisanManagementSystem/README.md

-# Cropkart (formerly KisanManagementSystem) is an online auction platform to sell their produce
+# Cropkart (formerly KisanManagementSystem)
+is an online auction platform to for farmers to sell their produce